Massively Scalable Wavelength Diverse Integrated Photonic Linear Neuron: Proposed Architecture

 Our circuit architecture, which we subsequently refer to as Wavelength Diverse Integrated Photonic Linear Neuron (WDIPLN), begins as a COLN with na\"ive replacement of MZMs with micro-resonant devices (MRD), either micro-ring resonators or a micro-disks, as shown in Figure \ref{fig: trad WDIPLN}(a).
 With MRDs, we immediately benefit from the decrease in footprint.
 Single-channel MRDs are commonly $< 100 \ \mu $m$^2$ in size \cite{timurdogan2014ultralow}.
 In addition, careful design of the MRD allows for a desirable adaptation of the previous electro-optic transfer function, displayed in Figure \ref{fig: trad WDIPLN}(c).
 The MRD acts as an amplitude filter both in the input and weight stage of the network, for each bus in the layer width.
 MRDs are sensitive, but if the coupling condition is designed to be slightly under-coupled, it is possible to mitigate some of the phase sensitivity (for example, a depletion biased MRD would remain under-coupled during operation).
 This enables the coherent summation at the Fan-In stage to remain relatively stable for each channel.

 Na\"ive WDIPLN introduces a feature beyond the COLN, namely wavelength diversity.
 For sufficiently small radii MRD (or, conversely, sufficiently large free-spectral-range (FSR)), we can place additional MRDs at new resonant wavelengths (or along specific channels, similar to wavelength-division-multiplexing (WDM) in optical communications).
+For example, in silicon photonics a suffiently large channel spacing has been demonstrated with a $2.5 \ \mu$m radius microdisk modulator, with $> 55 \ \mu$m, full width at half maximum of $\sim 0.2$ nm, and high quality factor ($>8,000$), which indicates high channel isolation \cite{timurdogan2014ultralow}.

 Recently, a similar WDM scheme was proposed using MZMs, but the WDIPLN implementation with ring resonators have the advantage that the wavelength multiplexing/de-multiplexing is done intrinsically using the single device in a compact footprint \cite{totovic2022programmable}.
 We show a schematic for the na\"ive WDIPLN in Figure \ref{fig: trad WDIPLN}(a).
-This enables wavelength diverse operation of the coherent circuit \textit{at each wavelength channel,} such that we have an incoherent circuit which acts like a coherent operator at each channel:
+This enables wavelength diverse operation of the coherent circuit \textit{at each wavelength channel,} such that we have an incoherent circuit which acts like a coherent operator at each channel ($\lambda$), with a slight adaptation of Equation \ref{eq: MAC MZM} to

-where $\lambda$ indicates the wavelength channel.
-This design not only leverages smaller footprint devices, but enables further footprint reduction of our system from the limit of one optical circuit per preceptron to one optical circuit per fully connected multi-layer perceptron (\textit{MLP}) by using the input/weight pairs at each wavelength as shown in Figure \ref{fig: trad WDIPLN}(b).
+We can claim Equation \ref{eq: MAC MRD} for WDIPLN design with sufficiently isolated channels, where the interaction of each resonance occurs only in and around that wavelength.
+As discussed above, this is achieved by using sufficiently small MRDs with large FSRs.
+Using isolated wavelength channels enables the resonant based circuit to act as any $m$ individual COLN circuit for $m \in M,$ where $M$ here represents the number of wavelength channels in operation \textit{and} the number of COLN circuits represented by a single WDIPLN circuit.
+Therefore, this design not only leverages smaller footprint devices, but enables further footprint reduction of a given system of linear neurons from the limit of one optical circuit per preceptron to one optical circuit per fully connected multi-layer perceptron (\textit{MLP}) by using the input/weight pairs at each wavelength as shown in Figure \ref{fig: trad WDIPLN}(b).

 In the na\"ive case, we have simply swapped each MZM with an MRD, such that the circuit requires $2NM$ MRDs, for layer width $N$ and wavelength channels (or layer depth) $M$.
 This case is the same as using $M$ COLN circuits, which is equivalent only in abstracted device count complexity.
 Thus, an actual network with COLNs would require $M$ copies of the circuit resulting in a larger implementation.